-Necco and his company, Necco, quickly had great success and began paying off every loan they received … early.
+Necco and his company, Necco, quickly had great success and began paying off every loan they received.

 "We paid off every loan we received, early," Necco said.
 "Then the SBA gave us an award for Young Entrepreneur of the Year."

-By January 29, 1997 Necco had placed their first kid into foster care.
-From there Necco, the company, continued to grow through a combination of opportunity, forethought, and seizing said opportunities.
+By January 29, 1997, Necco had placed their first kid into foster care.
+From there Necco, the company, continued to grow through a combination of opportunity, forethought and seizing opportunities.

-For instance, in late 1998 the Kentucky government was being sued by current child welfare providers for a rate increase.
-Necco, who at that time was running an alternative school and had a consulting contract to make some money, jumped at the opportunity and offered the government a lower rate to place these children.
+In late 1998, opportunity struck when the Kentucky government was being sued by current child welfare providers for a rate increase.
+Necco, who at that time was running an alternative school and had a consulting contract, jumped at the opportunity and offered the government a lower rate to place these children.
 They began growing their services quickly in Kentucky.

 The NJDA awarded Necco a grant of 800-thousand dollars to expand services of detention alternatives statewide.